WHAT DOES IT MEAN TO BE A LUTHERAN?

 Are you new to the Lutheran version of Christianity?
 If you are, plan on coming to our Doorway to Faith course offered at various times of the year.
 Doorway explores the basic teachings of Christianity from a Lutheran perspective.
 This is a no strings attached class – if you go through this and do not want to become a member, that’s okay.
 Thanks for joining us for the journey.
 If after completing the class you decide you are ready to make the next step toward membership, plan on attending an Orientation class to learn more ways to get connected here.

-The next Doorway to Faith membership class has not been set.
+The current Doorway to Faith membership class finishes May 19, 2021.
+Another session will happen in the Fall 2021.
 The 6-week class explores our Lutheran faith using a video and discussion curriculum entitled, "God Connects."
 Led by a pastor.
 Contact the church office for more information.

 Transferring from another Lutheran congregation?
 If you are a member of a Lutheran church in Topeka, contact your current church to transfer membership.
 Out-of-town membership transfers may be requested directly by you or by Faith Lutheran Church with your request.